Chapter 6: Facing Ourself

 What might be the most distasteful aspect of sin?
 God wants our focus to be on the learning of being born of the spirit; that of his grace, and the things needed in heaven.

-Temptations are a barriers that consumes our energy each time we walk around them.
-They delay or block our focus on his lesson plan in teaching us.
+Sin is a barrier that consumes our energy to walk around.
+It delays or blocks our focus on his lesson plan in teaching us.
 If left unchecked, sin will compete with who our master is.
 Thus, the purpose of repentance.
 God forgives completely because he wants sin behind us so that we can again focus upon His path.

 When past guilt appears rather than re-living that cycle, how about "thanking God for his forgiveness"?
 If guilt cannot be overcome through prayer, consider consulting a trusted mentor, or a professional counselor who is also a Christian.